Hamzzyy/Laravel-Ecommerce/README.md

 ```
 cp .env.example .env
 ```
-`Create a Database Named `ecommerce` which is Default but you can change it in .env file`
+`Create a Database Named "ecommerce" which is Default but you can change it in .env file`

 Install Dependencies